Frustrated-Programmer/WebcomicDiscordPoster/readme.md

  - `latestComic` The date of the latest comic.
 The bot updates this to prevent posting the same comic twice in case a comic isn't posted during it's update period.
  - `useEmailHandler` Whether or not to try to send an email whenever the bot errors or something bad happens.
  - `host`,`port`,`sender`,`reciever`, `auth.user`, & `auth.pass` are only required if `useEmailHandler` is set to true.
 If so, Further instructions are supplied later.
+ - `websiteHandlerData` can be whatever you need.
+It gets passed in to the websiteHandler for your customization, and is saved with every comic posted
+ - `pingEveryone` can be 0 for no, 1 for yes, 2 to ghost ping everyone.
  ### Email Handler
  You can learn more about how to use the API I am using called [nodemailer](nodemailer.com/about ).<br>If you decide to have `useEmailHandler` in the `data.json` set to true, the following will need to be filled out depending on your transport method: